 The stand is not as old as the yacht.
 However, it is included in the sale if required.

-This yacht has a wonderful hull shape and has a great 1930's feel to her.
-A great collectors item.
+This yacht has a lovely hull shape and has a great 1930's feel to her.

 Length: 77cm (30") Beam: 13.5cm (5.25") overall height 107cms (42") including stand